 A private funeral service of worship will be held on Tuesday, May 26th at 12pm at the Stuart Mortuary in Indianapolis, Indiana.
 The funeral will be available via live stream at www.stuartmortuary.com.

 A graveside service will be held on Saturday, May 30th at 11am at Potomac Memorial Gardens in Keyser, West Virginia.

-To plant a tree in memory of Helen "Threasa" (Price) Coleman, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Helen "Threasa" (Price) Coleman, please visit our floral store.